 Are you an expert?
 Apply to contribute here.

-Men’s sizes ranging from 4-14 are available for the low-top Adidas Samba RM.
-Medium width is the only option.
+The Adidas Samba RM is available in men’s sizing.
+It carries a low-top silhouette that permits sufficient ankle mobility.
 The sneaker has a leather upper that delivers a dependable feel, while its lace-up front allows wearers to adjust the tightness properly.
-Meanwhile, the low-cut structure ensures that the ankle is free to move.

 Three colorways were released for the Adidas Boost Samba RM, namely: Core Black/Cloud White/Clear Orange, Cloud White/Core Black/Clear Mint, and the Core Black/Shock Cyan/Gold Metallic.
 Due to the versatile style of the Samba model, this sneaker can fit with a lot of outfit choices for everyday styling.